-A lot of people consider leaving the accident scene without calling the police.
+A lot of people consider leaving the accident scene without calling the police to avoid making a police report.
 They figure the police will take hours to process the scene.
 They just don’t have time to wait.
 They want to get on with their day.
 However, not calling the police is the biggest mistake you may make.

-Why are plaintiffs tempted to not call the police?
+Why are plaintiffs tempted to not call the officer and the 'hassle' of filing a police report?
 There could be many reasons, including:

-- The damage to your car is minor
+- The damage to your car is a minor

 - The weather is terrible and you just don’t want to stand outside waiting